WWE News: Former World Champion Reveals Retirement Date Which Is Coming Soon

-In less than three weeks, WWE will present is biggest pay-per-view of the year, and only recently, WrestleMania 33 lost one of its top matches.
+In less than three weeks, WWE will present is biggest pay-per-view (PPV) of the year, and only recently, WrestleMania 33 lost one of its top matches.
 For the last year, Big Show was rumored to face Shaquille O’Neal in a match of giants, but it has all been called off within the last week and without explanation.
 Now, it appears as if that match was going to be the Big Show’s send off into retirement as it appears to be coming soon.

 Ever since last year, the match between Big Show and Shaq has been teased by the two big men, WWE, ESPN, and countless other media outlets.
 As recently as last month, it was still something that the opponents were sparring back and forth about on social media.